Pros and Cons of Voting By Mail

 This isn't as easy with mail-in ballots because they are usually cast ahead of election day, giving voters time to consider their preferences.
 Voters won't, therefore, be pressured into making any last-minute decisions.

-Has the Pandemic Increased Demand for Postal Ballots?
+Did the Pandemic Increase Demand for Postal Ballots?

 The COVID health crisis presented a significant challenge for elections, for both local and private events as well as state and federal elections.
 Where people could not travel, mix socially, or be in enclosed spaces in larger groups, mail-in votes were an obvious answer to allow elections to proceed.